axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

 ---

 <div style='display:none; '>
  <p>Co-ownership may be the most difficult thing to fully get.
 A company without a CEO?
-That is impossible.</p>
+That is impossible!</p>
 </div>

 <h1>Intro</h1>
  <p>Co-ownership may be the most difficult thing to fully get.
-How would they know what to do?
+How would the, the unwashed masses, know what to do?
 How would they set a strategy?
 It is going to be chaos or at best very ho-hum.</p>

 <h1>Ho-Hum?</h1>
  <p>Let&rsquo;s start with the last concern: It is going to be chaos or at best very ho-hum.
 That would be true if you assume that people cannot or will not <em>learn</em>, but that is wrong headed.
 People learn.
 It may take more time to arrive at a decision the first few tries until they, the people without a boss, start to figure out to trust.
 If they never get to that point, they never became a team and will disband.</p>